ImThaDude/GemTree/README.md

 Players with higher level will have different colored names.

 There are two files on GemTree.
 The tree yml is the upgrade path for the item.
 The server will load this tree and therefore will find the next upgrade.
 Maybe create a custom tree object?
+Maybe add all of the items on an arraylist and add the upgrade properties in them.
+It clears it and refreshes it every time the server is loaded.
+Traverse through stats!
+Because the items should inherit their last stats.
+Maybe create IDs based on tree?
+Gem Tree will also create a tree to see through a yml

 GemTree:
     BASE01: ##Base Gem